 |Women, Girls, Petite, Tall|

 I am a fiber arts designer based in New York City.
 My knitting and crochet designs have been published in Knitscene, Knit Simple and PetitePurls.com.
-Most recently I have a design ...
+Most recently I have a design included in the ...

 I am a fiber arts designer based in New York City.
 My knitting and crochet designs have been published in Knitscene, Knit Simple and PetitePurls.com.
 Most recently I have a design included in the book Knit Noro Accessories.
 I am a certified knitting teacher through the Craft Yarn Council of America's Certified Instructors Program.

 In my spare time, I like to weave, spin yarn, sew and bake.
 I am as passionate about crafting as I am about food.
 Photographing my crafting and food adventures is a daily habit of mine.